Higher-order topological corner states and edge states in grid-like frames

 \section{Preliminaries}

-The authors have recently proposed a unified theoretical framework for the band-structure analysis of a broad class of continuum elastic frame structures, applicable to investigating the topological properties thereof in an analytical manner, along with a method of deriving and writing the dynamical matrix \citep{SUN2025105935}.
-For present purposes, we are concerned with the in-plane motion of several types of frame structures consisting of beams with uniform linear density $m$ and bending stiffness $EI$, and the following rules apply: \begin{itemize} \item The governing equation for harmonic modes is $H \lvert\theta\rangle = 0$, where $\lvert\theta\rangle$ comprises the rotation angles at all joints (i.e., intersection points of beam segments) of the frame structure\footnote{The frame structures concerned in this paper (square frames, kagome frames, and bridge-like frames) share the crucial property that every single joint cannot translate without the beams undergoing an elongation.
-This results in no translational, and only rotational, degrees-of-freedom at joints, for bending-dominated frames composed of thin beams.}. \item The ``dynamical matrix'' $H$ relies on the frequency $\omega$, with matrix elements being analytical functions of $\beta = \sqrt[4]{\omega^2 m/(EI)}$: \begin{itemize} \item For adjacent joints $i$ and $j$, the $(i,j)$ off-diagonal entry is $-C(\beta l_{ij})/A(\beta l_{ij})$, where $A(\beta l) = 1 - \cosh \beta l \cos \beta l$, $C(\beta l) = \sinh \beta l - \sin \beta l$, and $l_{ij}$ denotes the length of the beam segment connecting the joints $i$ and $j$; \item The $(i,i)$ diagonal entry is $\sum_j B(\beta l_{ij})/A(\beta l_{ij})$, where $B(\beta l) = \sinh \beta l \cos \beta l - \cosh \beta l \sin \beta l$, and the sum is over all beam segments around the joint $i$; \item The remaining entries are zero. \end{itemize} \item Bloch-wave analysis of the above equation is applicable as usual for periodic structures. \end{itemize} The analytical functions as matrix elements come directly from the solution to the differential equation for beam vibration \citep{vibrationbeam}, and the frequency-dependent dynamical matrix $H$ is assembled using the balance condition of the bending moments around each joint.
-The reader is referred to \citet{SUN2025105935} for further details.
+The authors have recently presented a theoretical framework for the band-structure analysis of a broad class of continuum elastic frame structures, along with a method of deriving the dynamical matrix \citep{SUN2025105935}.
+For present purposes, we are concerned with the in-plane motion of several types of frame structures consisting of beams with uniform linear density $m$ and bending stiffness $EI$, wherein the following rules apply: \begin{itemize} \item The governing equation for harmonic modes is $H \lvert\theta\rangle = 0$, where $H$ is a square matrix, and $\lvert\theta\rangle$ comprises the rotation angles at all joints (i.e., intersection points of beam segments) of the frame structure\footnote{The frame structures concerned in this paper (square and kagome frames) share the crucial property that every single joint cannot translate with the beams undergoing no elongation.
+This results in only rotational degrees-of-freedom at joints.}. \item The ``dynamical matrix'' $H$ relies on the frequency $\omega$, with matrix elements being analytical functions of $\beta = \sqrt[4]{\omega^2 m/(EI)}$: \begin{itemize} \item For adjacent joints $i$ and $j$, the $(i,j)$ off-diagonal entry is $-C(\beta l_{ij})/A(\beta l_{ij})$, where $A(\beta l) = 1 - \cosh \beta l \cos \beta l$, $C(\beta l) = \sinh \beta l - \sin \beta l$, and $l_{ij}$ denotes the length of the beam segment connecting the joints $i$ and $j$; \item The $(i,i)$ diagonal entry is $\sum_j B(\beta l_{ij})/A(\beta l_{ij})$, where $B(\beta l) = \sinh \beta l \cos \beta l - \cosh \beta l \sin \beta l$, and the sum is over all beam segments around the joint $i$; \item The other entries are zero. \end{itemize} \item The Bloch-wave analysis is applicable to the above equation as usual for periodic structures. \end{itemize} The analytical functions as matrix elements come directly from the solution to the differential equation for beam vibration \citep{vibrationbeam}, and the frequency-dependent dynamical matrix $H$ is assembled using the balance conditions of the bending moments at the joints.
+The reader is referred to \cite{SUN2025105935} for further details.